opencadc/science-platform/session-containers/skaha-carta/README.md

-# arcade-carta
+# skaha-carta

 ## About

-A CARTA 1.3 session container for arcade based on CARTA-remote (https://github.com/CARTAvis).
+A CARTA 1.4 session container for skaha based on CARTA-remote (https://github.com/CARTAvis).

-A wrapper script, `arcade-carta`, is added to the container that calls the CARTA provided startup script, `carta`.
+A wrapper script, `skaha-carta`, is added to the container that calls the CARTA provided startup script, `carta`.

 A modified version of `carta` replaces the original.
 This version removes the process blocking commands at the end of the script.

 ## Building

 ```
-docker build -t harbor.canfar.net/cirada/carta:1.3 -f Dockerfile .
+docker build -t harbor.canfar.net/carta/skaha-carta:1.4 -f Dockerfile .
 ```

 ## Publishing to the image registry

-ARCADE images are managed in the CANFAR image registry at https://harbor.canfar.net
+skaha images are managed in the CANFAR image registry at https://harbor.canfar.net

 In order to push images to this registry, you need to be a publishing member of one of the projects, in this case cirada.
 Since it is a private registry, you must login via `docker login` with what is called the harbor `CLI Secret` (Command Line Interface Secret).
 The steps to do so are as follows: